-In addition, we are currently considered a "non-contracted provider" by the majority of private payors because we have not entered into a specific contract to provide cancer diagnostic assays to their insured patients at specified rates of reimbursement.
-A significant amount of our non-Medicare business (private payors) for a good portion of 2015 was not contracted and reimbursement for this business was not at "in network" rates and can be inconsistent.
-We did begin to contract private payor networks in 2015 and our number of accessions treated as "in network" increased and reimbursement is improving.
-We are currently contracted with six

-Preferred Provider Organization networks and one large health plan and expect to continue to gain contracts in order to be considered as an "in-network" provider with additional plans.
+In addition, we are currently considered a "non-contracted provider" by many private payors because we have not entered into a specific contract to provide cancer diagnostic assays to their insured patients at specified rates of reimbursement.
+Additionally, a significant amount of our non-Medicare business (private payors) has historically not been contracted, and reimbursement for this business has historically not been at "in network" rates and has therefore been inconsistent.
+We first began to contract payor networks in 2015, and since then our number of accessions treated as "in network" has increased as we continue to execute additional contracts, and reimbursement is improving.
+We are currently contracted with eight Prefered Provider Organization networks, two large health plans, and three regional Independent Physician Associations, and expect to continue to gain contracts in order to be considered as an "in-network" provider with additional plans.
 If we were to become a contracted provider with additional payors in the future, the amount of overall reimbursement we receive would likely decrease because we could be reimbursed less money per assay performed at a contracted rate than at a non-contracted rate, which could have a negative impact on our revenues.
 Further, we typically are unable to collect payments from patients beyond that which is paid by their insurance and will continue to experience lost revenue as a result.